geneontology/geneontology.github.io/_docs/ontology-documentation.md

 Custom synonym types are also used in the ontology.
 For example, a number of synonyms are designated as systematic synonyms; synonyms of this type are exact synonyms of the term name.

 ### Database cross-references
 Database cross-references, or dbxrefs, refer to identical or very similar objects in other databases.
-For instance, the molecular function term [retinal isomerase activity (GO:0004744)](http://amigo.geneontology.org/amigo/term/GO:0004744) is cross-referenced with [RHEA:24124](https://www.rhea-db.org/reaction.xhtml?id=24124); the biological process term [ulfate assimilation (GO:0000103)](http://amigo.geneontology.org/amigo/term/GO:0000103) has the [InterPro](https://www.ebi.ac.uk/interpro/) cross-reference [Sulphate adenylyltransferase (IPR002650)](https://www.ebi.ac.uk/interpro/entry/IPR002650).
+For instance, the molecular function term [retinal isomerase activity (GO:0004744)](http://amigo.geneontology.org/amigo/term/GO:0004744){:target="blank"} is cross-referenced with [RHEA:24124](https://www.rhea-db.org/reaction.xhtml?id=24124){:target="blank"}; the biological process term [ulfate assimilation (GO:0000103)](http://amigo.geneontology.org/amigo/term/GO:0000103){:target="blank"} has the [InterPro](https://www.ebi.ac.uk/interpro/){:target="blank"} cross-reference [Sulphate adenylyltransferase (IPR002650)](https://www.ebi.ac.uk/interpro/entry/IPR002650){:target="blank"}.

 ### Comment
 Any extra information about the term and its usage.

 ### Subset
-Indicates that the term belongs to a designated subset of terms, e.g. one of the [GO subsets](/docs/go-subset-guide/).
+Indicates that the term belongs to a [GO subset](/docs/go-subset-guide/).

 ### Obsolete tag
-Indicates that the term has been deprecated and should not be used.
+Boolean value that indicates that the term has been deprecated and should not be used.
 A GO term is obsoleted when it is out of scope, misleadingly named or defined, or describes a concept that would be better represented in another way and needs to be removed from the published ontology.
 In these cases, the term and ID still persist in the ontology, but the term is tagged as obsolete, and all relationships to other terms are removed.
-A comment is added to the term detailing the reason for the obsoletion and   replacement terms are suggested, if possible.
+A comment is added to the term detailing the reason for the obsoletion and replacement terms are suggested whenever possible.

 # GO is a dynamic ontology
 GO aims to represent the current state of knowledge in biology, hence it is constantly revised and expanded as biological knowledge accumulates.
 Revisions to the ontology are managed by a team of editors with broad biological knowledge and expertise in computational knowledge representation.
 GO updates are made collaboratively between the GOC ontology team and scientists who request the updates.
 Most requests come from scientists making GO annotations (these typically impact only a few terms each), and from domain experts in particular areas of biology (these typically revise an entire ‘branch’ of the ontology comprising many terms and relations).
 Changes to the ontology can be visualized on the [GO statistics](/stats.html) page.
 We welcome researchers and computational scientists to [submit requests for either new terms, new relations, or any other improvements to the ontology](/docs/contributing-to-go-terms/).